VanOvermeire/rusty-cdk/README.md

 ## TODO

-- rename of dirs to `rusty-cdk`
 - docs
   - add docs with example code to all builders
 - more help with IAM permissions
-  - when you pass in an env var for a bucket or table, we can assume you want permission to read that? so if none found, error?
+  - when you pass in an env var for a bucket or table, we can assume you want permission to read that? so if none found → error?
   - similar for secret
   - additional checks for structure of iam policies
     - for example resources is not required in all cases, but in most contexts it is